alamine53/myhugowebsite/content/projects/coachfixedeffects.md

 The project continued to evolve as I gathered feedback from professors and later on from colleagues at the IMF.
 The code was originally built in Stata, but I've redone it in Python in order to incorporate some additional features.
 Here's the [Github repo](https://github.com/alamine53/nba_coach_FixedEffects).
 For simplicity, I will leave out some details from this article.
 If you're interested in the technicalities, I encourage you to check [my working paper](https://www.ramzyalamine.com/files/alamine_coaches.pdf).
 If you'd like to jump straight to the ratings, they are at the bottom of the page.

-Coach Fixed Effects (Coach FE) capture the average additional wins contributed while controlling for roster quality.
-I take into account the players' performance in the previous season as a proxy for quality.
-The analysis covers 159 head coaches across all teams from 1985 to 2018.
+##### Introducing Coach Fixed Effects

+My approach relies on what economists call **fixed effects**.
+Applied to the NBA, Coach-fixed effects capture the impact of head coach identity on team wins, while controlling for roster quality and injuries.
+Since a good portion of NBA coaches are observed on more than one team, this allows to trace their impact across different settings, and come up with a reasonable estimate of just how much they add value, relative to the mean head coach, given roster characteristics.
+For more details, see [how fixed effects are calculated](#how-fixed-effects-are-calculated).
+For the full list of metrics, skip to [the end of this article](#full-metrics).

 Here's a look at the distribution of Coach FE estimates.
 Values range from -25 to +21.
 The mean fixed effect is close to 0, which means that a value of +10.0 generates about 10 additional wins per season relative to the mean.

 ![histogram] (/images/posts/coaches/histogram.png)

-#### Top Coaches
+##### Top Coaches

 The top 15th percentile of coaches are shown in the below figure.
 Changing from the mean head coach to Nick Nurse generates an additional 21 wins when roster quality is held at its mean.
 Similarly, changing to Steve Kerr generates 18 wins on average.
 Nurse is the top coach based on my analysis.